nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-3.md

 asadm -Uadmin -Padmin -e "enable; show user"
 ```

-To get a view of your current Aerospike cluster, including the nodes you've added, you can run the following command.
-At this stage, you should have only added the three nodes in the London region.
+Run the following and most typical command to see a view of the current cluster.
+So far we have only added the 3 nodes in London.
 ```bash
 asadm -e i -Uadmin -Padmin